mdonkers/dotfiles/debian_install.md

 ## S/PDIF always on
 S/PDIF is always on, and not stored by Alsa.
-We can add the following line to a crontab to always turn off after a reboot (as root):
+We can add the following line to a crontab to always turn off after a reboot (as user):

     crontab -e
     @reboot amixer set IEC958 off